Updated: May 12, 2026

 Do Moving Companies have Tipping Policies?

-It is a good idea to check the policies of the specific moving company before tipping.
-In some cases, the tip is already included in the final bill, so it is best to ask in advance to avoid paying twice.
+It’s a good idea to check the policies of the specific moving company before tipping.
+In some cases, the tip is already included in the final bill, so it’s best to ask in advance to avoid paying twice.
 Most movers prefer to receive tips in cash because it is more convenient and allows them to split the money up front.
 However, some moving companies allow digital transfers, such as Venmo or PayPal.

 Tip: It’s also important to consider who exactly to tip.
 Some moving crews prefer tips to be given directly to each mover, while others have the foreman distribute them.
 If you're unsure, just ask the movers what they prefer.